elastisys/compliantkubernetes/docs/operator-manual/credentials.md

     * Investigations
     * "Simple" recovery
 * Misc:
     * If these credentials become unusable, you are in a "break glass" situation.
-Use cloud provider credentials or SSH keys to initiate disaster recover.
+Use cloud provider credentials or SSH keys to initiate disaster recovery.

 Kubeconfig with Client Certificate Key
 --------------------------------------